Neural Network Verification with Branch-and-Bound for General Nonlinearities: Method

 Each branching step generates new subdomains.
 For the new subdomains, we update $\rvl,\rvu$ for the branched neurons according to the branching points, and the branching decision is also encoded into the bound propagation as additional constraints by Lagrange multipliers following \citet{wang2021beta}.
 For each new subdomain, given updated $\rvl,\rvu$, we use $V(h,\gC,\rvl,\rvu)$ to denote a new verified bound computed with new intermediate bounds $\rvl,\rvu$.
 Subdomains with $ V(h, \gC,\rvl, \rvu)>0$ are verified and discarded, otherwise they are added to $\gD$ for further branching.
 We repeat the process until no domain is left in $\gD$ and the verification succeeds, or when the timeout is reached and the verification fails.
+In the implementation, our BaB is batched where many domains are handled in parallel on a GPU with the batch size dynamically tuned to fit the GPU memory.